 The Elephant In The Room

-As some of you know, things didn’t go exactly as I had hoped testing the waters teaching at Fleming College.
-My experience at Fleming confirmed my greatest fears, backed my colleagues notions, and reinforced the stereotype that floats around the industry when it comes to education in the tech space: out of touch.
+As some of you know, things didn’t go exactly as I had hoped to test the waters teaching at Fleming College.
+My experience at Fleming confirmed my greatest fears, backed my colleagues’ notions, and reinforced the stereotype that floats around the industry when it comes to education in the tech space: out of touch.

 “He’s just a game developer.
 What does he know?”

 This seemed to be the go-to explanation among the majority of faculty when I challenged the status quo.
 There are some wonderful people trying to make a difference in that space, but their voices are quickly drowned out by those just showing up for a paycheck; if they need to show up at all.

 I take this all with a grain of salt.
 This situation, while not isolated, cannot possibly describe the full landscape of education, I hope.
 It is a stereotype after all, and I have seen some examples that contradict it.
 However, when you’re asked the loaded question by someone you respect in the education space: